Melodías del Arpa

 The book is $25.
 Pdf is available.
 Email me about getting a pdf.

-Here's what folks are saying about this book (the book is so new, there is only 1 comment):
+Here's what folks are saying about this book:

 "This is a great collection folks!
 I got a sneak preview 2 weeks ago prior to performing 3 of the pieces on festival stage in Ireland.
 I was able to pop into my engineer’s studio and get a super backup track to which I could play along.
 Performed it this past Saturday and it was a knock out success!
 I highly encourage you folks to get this book as the rhythms are very doable on the Celtic harp with the melody giving the true Paraguayan touch!
 There is one piece, La Paloma, that has just two chords in it and both my visually impaired (VI) at the Braille Institute in San Diego two weeks ago and the Blind School in Dublin where I am teaching the VI children this past Friday caught right onto accompanying the song with the C chord and the G chord.
 It is easy and it is a winner.
 Great work Sharon!
 And Nicolas !It's an awesome book!
 Cheers."
 Tina Tourin (Emerald Harps)